gitbrent/PptxGenJS/TESTING.md

 Config Notes

-> ⚠️ Disable any VPN on the machine being used to serve from, or clients using IP address cant connect."
+> ⚠️ Disable any VPN on the machine being used to serve from, or clients using IP address cant connect.

 ## 🧪 Test Suites Overview